-In this review, I’ll be giving you my opinion of 4 of the most popular books.
-They are all self-help programs and available as an instant download so you can get started straight away.
+In this review, I’ll be talking about 4 popular books, all self-help programs and available as an instant download so you can get started straight away.

 What to look for in an ejaculation control guide